bryanlabs/go-bryanlabs-dev/content/resume/markdown/resume.md

 Founded in 2018, Bryanlabs focuses on automation and development in AWS environments.:

+* Lead the development of a terraform project to quickly provision a managed development environments in AWS.
+* Created Terraform modules for deploying an AWS networking solution across multiple AWS accounts.
+* Created Terraform module for deploying Microsoft Active Directory on EC2 in AWS.
+* Oversaw the development of many other terraform modules to include, AWS DNS, Governance Software, Tenable Security Center, AMI Factory, and Certificate management.
+* Created CI/CD pipeline in gitlab to validate terraform code, deploy new features to a staging environment, and run unit tests before accepting.
+* Integrated Terragrunt into terraform deployment strategy to keep modules dry, and facilitate orchestration of module deployment.
 * Blogger on AWS automation and development.
 * Question writer/external SME for AWS DevOps Professional Certification Exam.
 * Created complex IAM policies to align with NIST 800-53 standards like HIPAA, PCI, ISO...